dennismarks/Ontario-Lease-Wizard/d1/product-and-planning.md

 - Organizing the Slack workspace through channels and app integration
 - Making sure group is informed of expectations and deadlines
 - Guide meeting discussion to hit all our topics while still being concise; efficient meetings
-- Allowing the group to be greater than the sum of its parts
+- Allowing the group to be greater than the sum of its parts throught open communication

-Strengths and Weaknesses:
+Strengths:
 - Loves testing and testing more
 - Optimizing to the last drop, sometimes too much so
 - Well versed in functional programming concepts to solve more niche problems

+ Weaknesses:
 - Stays too focuses on minute details, ie. can’t see the forest the trees
 - Overloading myself by taking on too large of a part
+- No experience with databases or working in groups this big

 **Max** - Meeting logistics + Facilitator
 - Plan and inform the team on the best time/location for end-of-sprint(EOS) and general reviews/meetings.